peterj88/OrderBook/README.md

 IBM has 2 order totaling 2000 shares at price of 100.000 on Buy side

 Program note:
 Program is written in modern C++.
-C++ 11 or newer is need to compile this program.
+C++ 11 or newer is required to compile this program.
 The input file is assumed to be in the same directory as executable.
 The input file is assumed to be named "orderBookInput.txt".